keptn/keptn.github.io/content/docs/develop/operate/upgrade/index.md

 </details>

-### Enabling manual approvals for existing projects
+### Configure delivery assistant for existing projects

-To enable the manual-approval feature described in the [Continuos delivery section](../../continuous_delivery/multi_stage/#approval-strategy), you can update the `shipyard.yaml` file of the project as follows:
+To add manual approvals steps to the delivery workflow as described in the [Continuos delivery section](../../continuous_delivery/multi_stage/#approval-strategy), you can update the `shipyard.yaml` file of the project as follows.

 For each stage you would like to enable the approval feature, you can add the `approval_strategy` property to the stage definition.

-So for example, when your existing `shipyard.yaml` is:
+* Assuming your existing `shipyard.yaml` is:

 ```yaml
 stages: